seeekr/crudl/README.md

 ### lazy

 By defining the `lazy` function, you may provide some attributes of the descriptor asynchronously.
 The lazy function takes zero arguments and must return a promise which resolves to an object (i.e. a partial descriptor).
+You __cannot__ provide the attributes `name` and `field` asynchronously.

 __Example:__ A Select field component has a prop `options` which is an array of objects with attributes `value` and `label`.
 You can provide these options _synchronously_ like this:
 ```js